What is Vertebrae in Human Body?

 Each vertebra has a central hollow portion, which forms the neural canal through which the spinal cord passes.
 The spine protects the spinal cord.

 Our spine consists of twenty-six vertebrae.
-Actually, there are 33 vertebrae in total, but the five sacral and four coccygeal vertebrae are fused together, so taken as one each.
-The upper twenty-four vertebrae are separated from each other by an intervertebral disc between them.
+In the human body, there are 33 vertebrae in total, but the five sacral and four coccygeal vertebrae are fused together, so taken as one each.
+The upper twenty-four spine bones are separated from each other by an intervertebral disc between them.

-The upper twenty-four vertebrae are movable and rest are fused.
-Vertebrae of each region have unique structure and functions.
+The upper twenty-four vertebrae bones are movable and the rest are fused.
+Vertebrae anatomy of each region is unique and has different structure and functions.

-The spine is divided into five segments.
+The spine or the vertebral column bones is divided into five parts.
 The bones of the spine are named according to the regions, e.g. cervical vertebrae are named as C1, C2, C3, etc. Thoracic as T1, T2, etc. Lumbar as L1, L2, and so on.

 - Cervical- 7 vertebrae (C1 to C7)- The first vertebra, C1 or Atlas articulates with the two occipital condyles of the skull.
 It allows the maximum movement of the neck.
-It is responsible for the ‘yes’ movement of the head.- The C2 and C1 joint allows the ‘no’ movement of the head.
+It is responsible for the ‘yes’ movement of the head.- The C2 and C1 joints allow the ‘no’ movement of the head.

 – It supports the weight of the head.

 Also check: How many bones are there in the human neck?

 - Thoracic- 12 vertebrae (T1 to T12)- Vertebrae of the thoracic region have limited movement and provide support to the rib cage and protect the lungs and heart.
 12 pairs of rib bones articulate with the thoracic vertebrae on the posterior side.